walles/moar/README.md

 Do `rake` for help with different Rake targets, otherwise just edit `src/moar.rb` and run it.

 The test suite can be run by doing `rake test`.
-If you have [Rubocop](https://github.com/bbatsov/rubocop) installed it will be run as part of the test suite.

 Making a new Release
 --------------------